 No (Skip to Q.24) Yes

-24. Other than the events we have already asked about, have any other important things happened to you or to a very close friend or close family member in the last 6 months that made that period significantly different from a typical year?
+24. Other than the events we have already asked about, have any other important things happened to you or to a very close friend or close family member in the last 6 months that made that period significantly different from typical?

 No (DONE w/ Questionnaire) Yes